-Over 200 Head Start and OUSD teachers, private center staff, and family child care providers took part in our first virtual workshop on August 29!
+On August 29th, more than 200 early childhood educators took part in our first Early Learning Symposium virtual workshop, which focused on health and safety in reopening childcare during COVID-19.
+The participants included Head Start and OUSD teachers, private center staff, and family child care providers.
 They heard tips from providers who are currently open, as well as updates from Alameda County Public Health and Alameda County Emergency Child Care Response Team.
 They also had the opportunity to talk together about the concerns they share.
-And, will be getting “reopening boxes” including PPE, cleaning supplies, puppets, and a self-care scented candle.
+In appreciation of their work, they will receive “reopening boxes” which include PPE, cleaning supplies, puppets, and a scented candle for self-care.

 96% of participants said they were satisfied or very satisfied with the workshop.
-Said one, “I liked the diversity of presenters and speakers.
+One participant said, “I liked the diversity of presenters and speakers.
 Very inspiring.
 Thank you!”

 With the workshop underway, Lisa Erickson from the Alameda County Public Health Department provided information on safety strategies in child care and on what to do if there is a suspected or actual COVID-19 case involving children, parents and/or staff.
 She showcased just some of the many resources available for early care and education programs on the Public Health Department’s website.

 Kym Johnson, Executive Director of BANANAS, Inc. and member of the Alameda County Emergency Child Care Response Team shared information about available cleaning and PPE supplies.
 She also introduced the Health Heroes for Child Care, a program that provides nurses to Alameda County early care and education programs.

 Charlotte Guinn, a family child care provider, and Kate Shaheed, Executive Director of St. Vincent’s Day Home, offered their advice and learnings from being open over the last few months.
 They provided real and candid tips for providers and reassured them that providing in-person child care is possible.